JVSMC/basu/README.md

 <a id="env"></a>

 ### .env File Configuration
+- Create a .env file in the root of your project.

-- Insert your API key within double quotes
+- Insert the following text inside the .env file and your api key inside the double quotes.
      ```plaintext
         OPENAI_API_KEY = ""
     ```